Both Station, and our Society, were kept active this year.

 Fred continues as one of our Mission Coxswains.
 For your dedication and countless hours as Station Leader, a tremendous Thank You.

-A familiar face stepped forward again to fulfill the Station Leader role.
+A familiar face stepped forward again to fulfill the Station Leader role for another two years until the Fall of 2022.

 During our recent AGM elections, Rob Sutherland was nominated and acclaimed as Station Leader.